webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Crawl Start URL

-This is the first page that the crawler will visit. _Site Crawl_ scopes are based on this URL.
+This is the first page that the crawler will visit.
+When using a crawl scope of _In-Page Links_, _Pages in Same Directory_, _Pages on Same Domain_, or _Pages on Same Domain + Subdomains_, this URL is the basis for determining whether a linked URL is within scope and should be crawled.

 ### Include Any Linked Page